pytorch/pytorch/docs/source/notes/autograd.rst

 The short version:

-- When you use PyTorch to differentiate a complex-to-real function :math:`f(z) = L`, we will compute the partial derivative :math:`\frac{\partial L}{\partial z^*}` (note the conjugation of z), as defined by Wirtinger calculus.
-This derivative is precisely the direction of the step you should take in gradient descent, so all of your existing optimizers will work out of the box even with complex parameters.
+- When you use PyTorch to differentiate any function :math:`f(z)` with complex domain and/or codomain, the gradients are computed under the assumption that the function is a part of a larger real-valued loss function :math:`g(input)=L`.
+The gradient computed is :math:`\frac{\partial L}{\partial z^*}` (note the conjugation of z), which is precisely the direction of the step you should take in gradient descent.
+Thus, all the existing optimizers work out of the box with complex parameters.
 - This convention matches TensorFlow's convention for complex differentiation, but is different from JAX (which computes :math:`\frac{\partial L}{\partial z}`).